alerrandro1999/alerrandro1999/README.md

 ## Projects
 - [Portfolio - Alacid Pamplona](https://www.alacidfotografia.com) - A Portfolio for a photographer, to demonstrate his rehearsals and an agenda to get in touch with him.
 It has a small admin panel so he can modify his schedule.

-- [Package - Return Century](https://github.com/alerrandro1999/alerrandro-returncentury) - A simple PHP package to return the century of the year given
+- [Package - Return Century](https://github.com/alerrandro1999/alerrandro-returncentury) - A simple PHP package to return the century of the year given.

 ## Skills: languages, frameworks, databases, repositories.